 You can't expect all aspects of property management to be fun.
-Just like your primary job, some days run smoothly; others are filled with problems.
-Here are a couple of the bad aspects to being a property manager:
+Just like your primary job, some days run smoothly, and others are filled with problems.
+Here are a few of the bad aspects of the property manager gig: